Isla Cuale

 Isla Cuale, or Isla del Río Cuale, is a narrow island with art galleries and restaurants along Puerto Vallarta's Cuale River, in Zona Romántica, in the Mexican state of Jalisco.

 La Iguana Bridge connects Centro to Zona Romántica via Isla Cuale.
 Puente Rio Cuale provides access to the island via the Malecón.

 Features

-River Cafe is a popular restaurant.
+Le Bistro and River Cafe are popular restaurants on Isla Cuale.
 Identidad (2019) and a statue of John Huston are installed on the island.